modir/laminas-book/docs/users.md

 </div>
 ~~~

+!!! note
-> The view template uses the *Sign In* page template provided by Bootstrap CSS Framework.
+    The view template uses the *Sign In* page template provided by Bootstrap CSS Framework.
-> You can find the original template [here](https://getbootstrap.com/examples/signin/).
+    You can find the original template [here](https://getbootstrap.com/examples/signin/).

 ### Adding AuthManager Service